dm77/zxing-integration/README.md

 #### With Gradle

-1.)
-Clone this repo
-2.)
-You can use either approaches 1 or 2 below:
+Clone this repo and you can use either approaches 1 or 2 below:

 #### Approach 1 (Folder Reference):

 Add a reference to the folder in your build.gradle file.
 More info here: http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Referencing-a-Library

 #### Approach 2 (Install to local maven repository):

-a.)
-Go to the zxing-integration sub-folder b.)
-Make sure maven is installed c.) gradle publishToLocal
+a.
+Go to the zxing-integration sub-folder
+b.
+Make sure maven is installed
+c. gradle publishToLocal

 ### How to use?